kbase/staging_service/docs/development/maintaining-dockerfile.md

 ## OS version

-The OS should be debian, as debian/ubunto are widely used at KBase.
+The OS should be Debian, as Debian/Ubuntu are widely used at KBase.
 The version should be the current stable.
 The LTS version, which is often several versions behind stable, does not seem to be supported by recent Python distributions.
-That is, to get the most recent Python versions requires we can't use LTS, and conversely if we wished to use the LTS debian we wouldn't be able to use the most recent Python releases.
+That is, if we want to get recent Python versions we probably can't use LTS, and conversely if we wished to use the LTS debian we wouldn't be able to use the most recent Python releases.

 It is more important to have a current Python, than a current OS.
 The OS really isn't